AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-address-review-comments.md

 In the Web Editor mode, the right panel contains the Review and Track Changes icons.
 The Review panel shows all comments made in your document by reviewers.
 The **Track Changes** panel shows the status of all inserted and deleted comments in your document.

--   **A**: Select a review task to see review comments.
-If your topic has been shared for review in multiple review tasks, you will see those tasks listed in this drop-down.
+-   **A**: Select a review task to view review comments.
+If your topic has been shared for review in multiple review tasks, you will view those tasks listed in this drop-down.

-    When you select a review task from the list, you get to see the comments made by reviewers in that task.
+    When you select a review task from the list, you get to view the comments made by reviewers in that task.
 You can address the review comments independently in tasks, which mean that any update on a comment is visible to reviewers of that respective task only.

 -   **B:**  Select **Review details** ![](images/active-review-info-icon.svg) in the **Comments** panel to view more information about the review task: